-A person with the legal power to manage someone else’s property is called a fiduciary.
+An executor is a a person with the legal power to manage someone else’s property.
+As such, they are a fiduciary.
 This is a special role that comes with many responsibilities.
 The personal representative of the deceased, whether an executor (appointed by the will) or an administrator (appointed by the court), or a trustee of a trust, is a fiduciary for the beneficiaries.
 A fiduciary is responsible for proper management of the estate, and does not have the right to get a benefit at the expense of the estate’s beneficiaries.
 Unfortunately, some fiduciaries don’t perform their fiduciary duties and need to be removed from their position.

 Some of the reasons to remove a fiduciary: